nyc-cto/coronavirus-answers/README.md

 name: unique identifier for the category.
 URL-safe string.

-url: the canonical URL to this category on faq.coronavirus.gov.
+url: the canonical URL to this category on https://faq.coronavirus.gov.

 banner: an optional banner object for the category.